dominodatalab/SCE_Flows_Training_Template/README.md

 - The `pyflyte run` command will register the flow and trigger an execution.
 - The `--remote` option enables running the execution remotely (outside of the workspace and in Flows).
 - `flow_1.py` / `ADaM_TFL` specifies the file and method that contains the flow definition.
 - The `--sdtm_dataset_snapshot` parameter specifies the location of your raw SDTM data.
 To use use a different dataset as your input, change this parameter to a different folder path.
-N.B.
-In this example the SDTM datasets are stored in the Git repo.
-In reality, this would likely be stored in a Domino Dataset.

 Once you run the command, a link to the running Flow in the Project UI will be returned in the terminal.